The Early Years:

 2024

-Effective January 2024, Ivan Lavinsky’s employment with The Loan Company of San Diego ended.
-Michelle McGuire Richardson was hired as President of TLC.
-Michelle McGuire Richardson brings 30+ years of banking, lending, operations and leadership experience to The Loan Company.
-As a risk professional, Michelle understands that risk is a necessary part of any success story.
-The Loan Company continues to ‘stay the course’ to ensure company, borrower and partner success.
+Effective January 2024, Ivan Lavinsky’s employment ended.
+Michelle McGuire Richardson was hired as President of The Loan Company of San Diego, and was nominated CEO of Corporate GP.
+Michelle brings 30+ years of banking, lending, operations, and leadership experience to The Loan Company of San Diego.
+As a risk professional, she understands that risk is a necessary part of any success story.
+The Loan Company of San Diego continues to stay the course to ensure company, borrower and Partner success.